 - Kirklees guidance for transitions in the early years by Kirklees Council (2013)

-- Tansitions between settings by Jane Drake in Nursery World 18th Oct 2006
+- Transitions between settings by Jane Drake in Nursery World 18 Oct 2006

-- Early years foundation stage transition pack for schools reception to year one by Oxfordshire county council
+- Early years foundation stage transition pack by Oxfordshire County Council

 - Early years transitions action research project

 - Transition and transfer, including the five bridges

 - Continuing the learning journey, an archived training package (ringbinder / paper copies include a DVD) by QCA, SureStart and Primary National Strategy

 - Beyond reception: transition to year 1 blog from Community Playthings